JackHuynhLe/1800_202410_BBY26/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi, my name is Jack!
-I am exicted to start my journey on developing a journey app.
+I am exicted to start working on this project!
 * Hello, i am Uppnoor and ready to work on this project!
 * Hi, my name is Jiarui Xing and people usually call me Jerry.
 I will try my best to work in a team!